OipRDDinoSaric/FreeRTOS_modification/README.md

 Timed tasks have an ability to track their own execution time.
 On initialization, time limit is set.
 If time limit is overreached error callback is called.
 Timed tasks make use of FreeRTOS timers.

+### Limitations

+Static create of the functions is not available and is not planed to be implemented because of lack of time.

+Timer callback functions are called by the timer daemon and its priority determines when the callback will be called.
+It is recommended that timer deamon has the highest priority.

 ### Functions
 <a name="cmd_xTaskCreateTimed"></a>
 ```C